mikepk/botocore/docs/source/reference/services/servicecatalog.rst

         - **RecordDetails** *(list) --*

-          A list of record detail objects, listed in reverse chronological order.
+          The records, in reverse chronological order.

           - *(dict) --*

-            The full details of a specific ProvisionedProduct object.
+            Information about a request operation.

             - **RecordId** *(string) --*

-              The identifier of the ProvisionedProduct object record.
+              The identifier of the record.

             - **ProvisionedProductName** *(string) --*

-              The user-friendly name of the ProvisionedProduct object.
+              The user-friendly name of the provisioned product.

             - **Status** *(string) --*

-              The status of the ProvisionedProduct object.
+              The status of the provisioned product.

-               ``CREATED`` - Request created but the operation has not yet started.
+              * ``CREATED`` - The request was created but the operation has not started.

-               ``IN_PROGRESS`` - The requested operation is in-progress.
+              * ``IN_PROGRESS`` - The requested operation is in progress.

-               ``IN_PROGRESS_IN_ERROR`` - The provisioned product is under change but the requested operation failed and some remediation is occurring.
+              * ``IN_PROGRESS_IN_ERROR`` - The provisioned product is under change but the requested operation failed and some remediation is occurring.
 For example, a rollback.

-               ``SUCCEEDED`` - The requested operation has successfully completed.
+              * ``SUCCEEDED`` - The requested operation has successfully completed.

-               ``FAILED`` - The requested operation has completed but has failed.
+              * ``FAILED`` - The requested operation has unsuccessfully completed.
 Investigate using the error messages returned.